cap-java/sdm/README.md

 - Attachment changelog: Provides the capability to view complete audit trail of attachments.
 - Localization of error messages and UI fields: Provides the capability to have the UI fields and error messages translated to the local language of the leading application.
 - Attachment Upload Status: Upload Status is the new field which displays the upload status of attachment when being uploaded.
-- Attachment Virus Scanning: Provides the capability to scan uploaded attachments for viruses using either Malware Scan (synchronous) or Trend Micro Scan (asynchronous) during the upload process.

 ## Table of Contents